marciof/Eon/specification/specification.md

 A [function](#function) that associates a `key` with a `value` in a `map`, and returns the new [map](#map).

-If no `key` is passed, then the `value` is inserted at the end of the `map`, and is associated with itself.
+If no `key` is passed, then the `value` is inserted at the end.
+In maps and sets it's associated with itself, and in lists and functions it's associated with the next highest positive integer key.

 If the `key` already exists, its value is instead replaced in [maps](#map) or displaced in [lists](#list).